repodio/react-native-trimmer/README.md

 `trimmerLeftHandlePosition` | Number | This is the value **in milliseconds** of the left handle.
 This value will always control the left handle unless the left handle is currently being selected and positioned
 `trimmerRightHandlePosition` | Number | This is the value  **in milliseconds** of the left handle.
 This value will always control the left handle unless the left handle is currently being selected and positioned
-`totalDuration` | Number | The total duration **in milliseconds** `onLeftHandleChange` | Function | Callback for when the Trimmer component updates the `trimmerLeftHandlePosition`.
-Function has 1 arguemnt, the new value in milliseconds
+`totalDuration` | Number | The total duration **in milliseconds** `onHandleChange` | Function | Callback for when the handles of the Trimmer component have been released.
+Callback passes 1 object with the following keys  `{ leftPosition: Number, rightPosition: Number}`.
+Both the new leftPosition and rightPosition are in milliseconds
-`onRightHandleChange` | Function | Callback for when the Trimmer component updates the `trimmerRightHandlePosition`.
-Function has 1 arguemnt, the new value in milliseconds

 ### Optional Props